 Removing programs from a Macintosh can be very easy.
 In many cases, all you have to do is drag the application's icon to the Trash.
 Sometimes, though, applications store the files they need to run in other locations on your computer's hard drive, and finding them can take some detective work.
 If you are used to the uninstall option in Windows, you have a little culture shock — macOS does not have this feature built in.

 Why would you want to uninstall a program?
 For the same reason you occasionally tidy your office or clean your garage.
 Clutter breeds inefficiency.
 Applications take up space on your hard disk and can slow your computer.
 Also, a new version of a program may not work correctly unless you get rid of the old one [source: Ritchie].

 Most of the time, uninstalling is this simple:

 - Exit the program you want to delete.

-- Open the Applications folder, which you'll find by opening a new window in the Finder, or clicking on the hard disk icon.
+- Open the Applications folder, which you'll find by opening a new window in the Finder (icon with a blue face), or clicking on the hard disk icon.

 - Drag the icon of the program you want to uninstall to the Trash.

 When files for the application you want to delete are all stored in one location, dragging the icon to the Trash will take care of most of the work.
 In Mac talk, apps like this are "bundled."
 To see the files in an application's bundle, click on its icon while holding down the Control key.
 You should see an option that says, "show package contents."
 Uninstalling applications downloaded from the Mac App Store is even easier — just delete the application from the Applications Folder and its accompanying folder in User\Library\Containers [source: Tanous].